This is the second iteration of my Top Viral Videos of All Time list, and I didn’t realize how challenging it would be to revisit this list.

 Because I really, really wanted to include the next viral video in this list.
-It’s “PSY – GANGNAM STYLE (강남스타일) M/V.” Uploaded on July 2012, it has 3.3 billion views and 21 million engagements.
+It’s PSY – GANGNAM STYLE (강남스타일) M/V.

+Uploaded in July 2012, it has 4.1 billion views and 27.2 million engagements.

 As Kevin Allocca, YouTube trends manager, said in a post on the Official YouTube Blog, “This year, Korean Pop music transcended boundaries and took the world by storm.”

 And as Chris Atkinson added in a post on Tubular Insights, “This is a gigantic breakaway hit because, yes, the song is catchy, but the video has everything you want: lunacy, hot girls, and a funky dance.”

 On the other hand, Dove Real Beauty Sketches | You’re more beautiful than you think (3mins) doesn’t feature a funky dance.